gardiary/isale/README.md

 * Versi 1.0.0

-    * Entri master data
+    * Entry master data
     * Day to day job retail like process transaction

-## Tecnology, Framework, Tools and Platform ##
+## Technology, Framework, Tools and Platform ##

-Prerequite for this app
+Prerequisite for this app

 * Java 8
 * Maven 3.3.9